Robbie Grossman Player Props: Rangers vs. Angels

 Robbie Grossman At The Plate

-- He has hit a home run in 12.5% of his games this year, and 3.2% of his chances at the plate.
+- He has homered in 12.3% of his games this season, and 3.1% of his chances at the plate.

-- In 32.1% of his games this year, Grossman has had at least one RBI.
-He's picked up more than one in 16.1% and driven in three or more of his team's runs in four contests.
+- Grossman has driven in a run in 18 games this season (31.6%), including nine games with more than one RBI (15.8%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.